Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Jacobi coordinates

+As a result, we are rewriting the conventional lattice Cartesian coordinates with (hyper-)cubic boundaries into Jacobi coordinates with (hyper-)cubic boundaries.
+We can expect the surface integrals to be clearly defined on rectangular regions, and easy to represent symbolically after properly identifying the cluster composition.
+This allows, in this paper, easy generalization to arbitrary hyper-tori without additional assumptions and unnecessary complications.
+A direct evaluation in the hyper-tori space guarantees all many-body contributions in the desired degree of freedom are properly included.

-It is then not difficult to check that these transformations of hypercubes to our Jacobi boxes remove center of mass ambiguity: In Fig.~\ref{fig:coord}, our transformation ensures that each iteration eliminates one pair of COM ambiguity caused by shifting axis by $L$.
-As a result, our COM $r_0$ on the lattice is uniquely defined upon modulo $L$.
+One can verify that these transformations remove the center-of-mass ambiguity: each iteration in Fig.~\ref{fig:coord} eliminates one pair of COM ambiguity caused by shifting an axis by $L$.
+As a result, the COM $\xi_0$ on the lattice is uniquely defined modulo $L$.

-However, this transformation is not entirely free lunch: Although periodicity remains untouched along the COM axis $\vec r^{(i+1)}_0$, on $\vec r_i$ it is slightly complicated: we still have $\vec r_i + L$ goes back to $\vec r_i $, but we need to additionally offset $\vec r^{(i+1)}_0$ by $ \frac{L}{i+1}$.
-In Fig.~\ref{fig:coord}, when a particle moves out of the long side of the Jacobi lattice, it goes back to the other side that has the same color (red/green).
-But we expect this additional cost should be small: we notice that this special PBC can be easily recovered by going back to the Cartesian lattice.
-This is owing to our construction involving only iteratively shifting copies of triangles under the simple boundary condition, the kinematics remains invariant.
-Computationally, the additional cost should merely transform into reordering indices to compute interactions in our relative basis.
+This transformation does come at a cost: while periodicity remains untouched along the COM axis $\vec \xi^{(i+1)}_0$, the boundary condition on $\vec \xi_i$ is more involved.
+We still have that $\vec \xi_i + L$ maps back to $\vec \xi_i $, but with an additional offset of $\vec \xi^{(i+1)}_0$ by $ \frac{L}{i+1}$.
+In Fig.~\ref{fig:coord}, when a particle moves out of the long side of the Jacobi lattice, it re-enters on the other side with the same color.
+In practice, this modified boundary condition can be straightforwardly handled by returning to the Cartesian lattice for the indexing.
+Since our construction involves only iteratively shifting copies of triangles under the periodic boundary condition, the kinematics remains invariant.
+Computationally, the additional cost would amount to reordering indices to compute interactions in the relative basis.

-In the above, we outlined the iterative procedure to fit Jacobi coordinates to a box-shaped region on the lattice.
-We can now rigorously perform complicated integrals, an essential step to access leading-order volume dependence for bound states on hypercubes with cluster configurations.
-We also find that our prescription removes the center of mass ambiguity, and we expect this description to be valuable to locate clusters on the lattices, and optimizes current few-body algorithms such as the DVR method~\cite{Konig:2020lzo}, and of course, improving our understanding of volume dependence for clustering systems.
+To summarize, we have constructed an iterative procedure that maps Jacobi coordinates to a box-shaped region on the lattice.
+This enables rigorous evaluation of the integrals needed to extract the leading-order volume dependence for bound states in cluster configurations.
+We emphasize that the final counting rule derived in Sec.~\ref{sec:main} does not depend on the detailed choice of the internal Jacobi coordinates, provided the fragments are localized and small compared with the box.
+The role of the construction is to supply a well-defined torus domain on which the many-body overlap integral can be converted into the cluster surface integral.
+It does so without losing the internal coordinates or introducing an ambiguous center of mass.
+The construction also removes the center-of-mass ambiguity, and we expect it to be valuable for locating clusters on the lattice and for optimizing few-body algorithms such as the DVR method~\cite{Konig:2020lzo}.